sanyammunot/Document-Pagignation/README.md

     For documents with hundreds of pages, rendering all ProseMirror decorations at once can be slow.
 Implementing a viewport-based virtualization (only calculating pages currently in view) would significantly boost performance.

 3.  **Header/Footer Support**:
-    While we have page numbers, full support for custom headers and footers (editable areas repeated on every page) would make this a complete word processor replacement.
+    While we have page numbers, full support for custom headers and footers (editable areas repeated on every page) would make this a complete word processor replacement."

+**AI tools used**: Antigravity, Cursor, Claude, ChatGPT